scylladb/scylladb/docs/operating-scylla/security/security-checklist.rst

 ScyllaDB Security Checklist
 =============================
-The Scylla Security checklist is a list of security recommendations that should be implemented to protect your Scylla cluster.
+The ScyllaDB Security checklist is a list of security recommendations that should be implemented to protect your ScyllaDB cluster.

 Enable Authentication
 ~~~~~~~~~~~~~~~~~~~~~

 :doc:`Authentication </operating-scylla/security/authentication/>` is a security step to verify the identity of a client.
-When enabled, Scylla requires all clients to authenticate themselves to determine their access to the cluster.
+When enabled, ScyllaDB requires all clients to authenticate themselves to determine their access to the cluster.

 Enable Authorization
 ~~~~~~~~~~~~~~~~~~~~~

 :doc:`Authorization </operating-scylla/security/enable-authorization/>` is a security step to verify the granted permissions of a client.
-When enabled, Scylla will check all clients for their access permissions to the cluster objects(keyspaces, tables).
+When enabled, ScyllaDB will check all clients for their access permissions to the cluster objects(keyspaces, tables).

 Role Base Access